 Have outside interests (and share yourself).

-In case you’re starting to feel nauseated by all the saccharine togetherness 🤢, it’s also really essential that each person has independent interests.
-There are often things that make us really happy but are of no interest to our partner – think sports, book clubs, crafts, parents groups, community gardens, study groups, cooking classes, gaming etc. Instead of dragging your partner along, take that time for yourself.
+In case you’re starting to feel nauseated by all the saccharine togetherness 🤢, it’s also essential that each person has independent interests.
+There are often things that make us really happy but are of no interest to our partner – think sports, book clubs, crafts, parent groups, community gardens, study groups, cooking classes, gaming etc. Instead of dragging your partner along, take that time for yourself.
 It helps you pursue the things that make you feel fulfilled, and you can share your experiences and happiness with your partner.
 When you both have these opportunities, life is more exciting and rewarding.